 Successful app development requires mastering a lot of different things.
 Discover practices you can incorporate into your development workflow to enhance your productivity, and improve your app's performance and stability.
 Learn how to improve the quality of code you write with Xcode.
 Gain a practical understanding of some valuable development techniques.

+Good morning.
 My name is Josh.
 And I'm part of the Technology Evangelism team at Apple.

 Our team has the incredible honor of working with developers, like you, from all around the world.